 The Energy Performance Certifications were introduced by the EPBD in 2002; while implementation at the Member States level was completed beginning of 2009.
-In 2014, in Portugal, the share of buildings with an energy performance certificate registered is 19.5 % for the residential building stock.
+In 2013, in Romania, the share of buildings with an energy performance certificate registered is 1.1 % for the residential building stock and 1.9% for the non-residential building stock.

-Existing buildings: Unlike in most countries, in Portugal, less than a half of all buildings with registered certificates have for energy class D or lower.
-The share of buildings with the lowest energy class in 2015 was 33% for residential and 46.2% for non-residential buildings
+Existing buildings: Unlike in most countries, in Romania, only a minor part of all buildings with registered certificates have for energy class D or lower.
+It is due to the low sample of EPCs registered.
+The share of buildings with the lowest energy class in 2013 was 5% for residential and 43% for non-residential buildings.